SalesLoft/techops-exercise/README.md

 Feel free to choose whichever API is interesting to you.
 If you choose an API that requires an API key **Please don't commit your API key into the repository or publish it to a Docker registry!**

-The API call should return JSON
+Your API should return JSON

 ## Deployment